CruelDrool/GuildRosterExport/README.md

 # GuildRosterExport
-An addon that can export the guild roster to CSV, JSON, XML or YAML.
+An addon that can export the guild roster to CSV, HTML, JSON, XML or YAML.